Brooks Lodge Review and Katmai Bear Viewing Guide

 Brooks Lodge Room Review

+Brooks Lodge is a remote backcountry lodge in Alaska, and the rooms reflect that.
+You are paying a premium price for the location, not the room.
 The rooms are either free-standing cabins or attached cabins.
 No matter which type of cabin you are assigned, the rooms are laid out the same.
 Each room has two sets of bunk beds, a small desk, a toilet room, and a standing shower.
 The room is about the size of a standard college dorm room.

 With four individuals, four sets of bags, and four backpacks, the room was tight.
-When all four of us were in the room and getting ready for bed or our day, there was some juggling that happened but we managed without stepping all over each other.
+When all four of us were in the room and getting ready for bed or our day, there was some juggling that happened, but we managed without stepping all over each other.
 We kept our bags under the bed when not in use and on our beds when we were getting things out of them.

 The beds were reasonably firm which I loved.
 The bed came with a sheet and two blankets.
 I was plenty comfortable with just the sheet and one blanket.
 My only complaint with the bed situation was that it squeaked when I moved.
 Temperatures were mild when we were there but the cabins have heat if needed.